Grief Counseling

 There’s a really interesting Marvel TV series on Disney+ titled, “What If…?”
-Each episode examines how various characters and significant events in the Marvel Cinematic Universe would change if specific circumstances had occurred differently; What if Captain Carter was the First Avenger?
+Each episode examines how various characters and significant events in the Marvel Cinematic Universe would change if specific circumstances had occurred differently; What if Dr. Strange lost Dr. Christine Palmer?
 What if T’Challa became Star-Lord?
-What if Dr. Strange lost Dr. Christine Palmer?
 You get the idea.
 One slight shift dramatically changes the outcome: The butterfly effect.
 Who hasn’t thought of their own What If moment?
 What if I had asked that girl to prom?
 What if I had chosen to accept that job offer?
 What if I hadn’t prematurely decided to break up with my ex?

 The Story We Tell Ourselves